toa-io/toa/extensions/configuration/readme.md

 ## Problem Definition

-- Components must be reusable in different contexts and deployment environments, that is in different configurations.
+- Components must be reusable in different contexts and deployment environments that are in different configurations.
 - Some algorithm parameters must be deployed secretly.

 ## Definitions